Monday

 دیدم دو هزار کوزه گویای خموش

-I saw at potter's shop one dusk of day,
+I saw at a potter's shop one dusk of day,

 Two thousand voiced but silent pots of clay;